CBIZ (CBZ)

 CBIZ competes with other professional services firms including Paychex (NASDAQ:PAYX), ADP (NASDAQ:ADP), Willis Towers Watson (NASDAQ:WTW), and Marsh & McLennan (NYSE:MMC), as well as regional accounting and consulting firms across the country.

-As you can see below, CBIZ’s sales grew at an incredible 22% compounded annual growth rate over the last five years.
-This shows it had high demand, a useful starting point for our analysis.
+As you can see below, CBIZ’s sales grew at an incredible 22.9% compounded annual growth rate over the last five years.
+This is an encouraging starting point for our analysis because it shows CBIZ’s demand was higher than many business services companies.

 We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
-CBIZ’s annualized revenue growth of 20.9% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
-CBIZ Year-On-Year Revenue Growth
+CBIZ’s annualized revenue growth of 31% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.

 6. Operating Margin

-This quarter, CBIZ generated an operating profit margin of 23.9%, up 1.8 percentage points year on year.
-This increase was a welcome development and shows it was more efficient.
+This quarter, CBIZ generated an operating margin profit margin of 8.5%, down 3 percentage points year on year.
+This contraction shows it was less efficient because its expenses grew faster than its revenue.

 7. Earnings Per Share